anushree1903/Dashboard/README.md

 # React + Vite

-Designed the admin dashboard using Vite, Tailwind and Tremor Components
+Designed a fully responsive Admin dashboard using Vite, Tailwind and Tremor Components

 Screenshots